CCNA Exam Practice Question with Answer 1

 Chapter 8 CCNA Exam Practice Question with Answer 1

 A network route is a route that belongs to an IP subnet.
 If a host route to the destination address is available, the router always uses it to reach the destination.
-If a host route is not available to reach the destination address, the router uses the network route.
-If a network route is also not available, it uses the default route.
-If the default route is also not available, the router discards the packet.
+If not, it uses the network route.
+If it is also not available, it uses the default route.
+If the default route is also unavailable, it discards the packet.
 In this example, since the network route is available to reach the destination address, the router will use it.
 Hence, the correct answer to this question will be option B.

 correct option